andreasjongenburger/power-bi-sidekick/README.md

 Parts of the performance metrics are based on the Vertipaq Analyzer tool created by DAX heroes Marco Russo and Alberto Ferrari (https://github.com/sql-bi/VertiPaq-Analyzer).

-Another big shout-out is directed to Stephanie Bruno, who created the Power BI Field Finder (https://github.com/stephbruno/Power-BI-Field-Finder).
+Another big shout-out goes to Stephanie Bruno, who created the Power BI Field Finder (https://github.com/stephbruno/Power-BI-Field-Finder).
 From that project, I took the beautiful idea of visualizing objects that are used in the Power BI reports with svg-miniature-images.

 ### Licence